Environmental health officers provide a variety of public health services to the community in the following areas:

 International environmental health qualifications

-The Chief Health Officer can assess international environmental health qualifications and/or experience to determine if they are substantially equivalent to those listed in the Victoria Government Gazette.
+The Chief Health Officer can assess international environmental health qualifications to determine if they are substantially equivalent to those listed in the Victoria Government Gazette.

-Please email firstname.lastname@example.org or call 1300 761 874 for further information or to request an assessment of your qualifications and/or experience.
+Please email firstname.lastname@example.org or call 1300 761 874 for further information or to request an assessment of your qualification.